Frequently Asked Questions / What to Know About Tutoring

 Please be advised: It is strictly against the Center's policy to assist students with any graded material, including homework, projects, take-home exams, etc. For more information, please view the Student Responsibilities page.

 How does tutoring work?

-Tutoring is conducted on a drop-in/walk-in basis (no appointments are necessary) and is available for currently registered Farmingdale State College students.
+Tutoring is conducted on a walk-in basis (no appointments are necessary) and is available for currently registered Farmingdale State College students.
 Simply check the schedules for the course you need assistance in and come prepared with your Farmingdale student ID card as well as any notes, books, or materials that will help you.

 Which courses can I receive tutoring in?